 - Dill weed or seed

-Fill pint jars with the banana pepper rings.
+Fill pint mason jars with the banana pepper rings.
+Next add the pickling brine to the banana peppers.
 Then pour the salt and sugar over the peppers.
 If you are adding any add-ins like minced garlic, peppercorns, or celery seeds, add them over the peppers also.

 Fill the remainder of the jar with filtered water.
 Then cap the top of the jar.
 A metal ring and lid can work just fine.
 I also like using plastic lids for refrigerator pickles and banana pepper rings.
 Place in the refrigerator for 24 hours minimum before enjoying it.